 - Using tongs, turn peppers over by about a third so that they cooked evenly.

-- Roast for another 20 minutes.
-By now your kitchen is filled with gorgeous aromas and the peppers should be starting to char.
+- Roast for another 10-15 minutes.
+By now your kitchen is filled with gorgeous aromas and the peppers should be quite charred

-- Roast for a further 10-20 minutes.
-You may need more or less depending on how large your peppers are.
+- You may need more or less depending on how large your peppers are.
 When done, the peppers should be at least 50% blackened, the skin should look loose and wrinkled and the peppers should be starting to collapse.

 - Remove from the oven and allow to cool slightly.